peteralcock/FairPair/README.md

 ### Pair Rotation Scheduler
 The application generates a pairing rotation schedule based on the inputted project details.
 The schedule aims to ensure each developer pairs with every other developer an equal number of times, or as close to equal as possible.

-### Schedule Viewer
-The lead developer can view/edit the generated schedule.
-The schedule clearly shows who is pairing with whom during each sprint and also shows who is on vacation and who is working solo during each sprint.

 ## Development